skycoin/skywire/static/skywire-manager-src/README.md

 ## Running the app

 Run `npm run start` to start a dev server.
 If you followed the steps indicated in the [ssl folder](./ssl/README.md), the server will use your custom SSL certificate.
 If not, the server will use an automatically created one.
+Alternatively, if you don't want to use a https connection you can start the dev server by running `npm run start-no-ssl`, but the manager will not work unless the hypervisor instance has the autentication options deactivated.

 After the server is started, you can access the app by navigating to `http://localhost:4200` with a web browser (note that you could get a security warning if the SSL certificate is not in the trusted certificates list).
 The app will